 Types of fault

-There are three basic types of fault, which are shown below.
-Certain types of fault are characteristic of the different plate boundaries, though more than one type of fault occurs there.
+There are three basic types of fault: normal, reverse and strike-slip.
+Certain types of fault are characteristic of the different plate boundaries, although often more than one type of fault occurs there.
 This can help us understand the relative movement of the plates and the type of deformation.

 In a normal fault, the block above the fault moves down relative to the block below the fault. © IRIS.
 All rights reserved.